COMPUTER USE POLICIES

 network or individual computer software or hardware without prior

-the library staff for library stations, or the clinic director for
+stations, or the library staff for library stations.
+Faculty

 2) No software may be loaded onto student laboratory computers